ivangfr/spring-boot-grpc-client-server/README.md

   -e POSTGRES_USER=postgres \
   -e POSTGRES_PASSWORD=postgres \
   -e POSTGRES_DB=moviesdb \
-  postgres:16.3
+  postgres:17.2
 ```

 ## Running applications

 - **movie-grpc-server**

-  In a terminal and inside `spring-boot-grpc-client-server` root folder, run the following command:
+  In a terminal and inside the `spring-boot-grpc-client-server` root folder, run the following command:
   ```
   ./mvnw clean spring-boot:run --projects movie-grpc-server
   ```

 - **movie-grpc-client**

-  Open another terminal, make sure you are in `spring-boot-grpc-client-server` root folder.
+  Open another terminal, make sure you are in the `spring-boot-grpc-client-server` root folder.
 Then, run the command below to build the executable jar file:
   ```
   ./mvnw clean package --projects movie-grpc-client -DskipTests
   ```